markondej/fm_transmitter/README.md

 This project uses the general clock output to produce frequency modulated radio communication.
 It is based on idea originally presented by [Oliver Mattos and Oskar Weigl](http://icrobotics.co.uk/wiki/index.php/Turning_the_Raspberry_Pi_Into_an_FM_Transmitter) at [PiFM project](http://icrobotics.co.uk/wiki/index.php/Turning_the_Raspberry_Pi_Into_an_FM_Transmitter).
 ## How to use it
-To use this project You will have to build it.
+To use this project You will have to build executable.
 First, clone this repository, then use "make" command as shown below:
 ```
 git clone https://github.com/markondej/fm_transmitter
 cd fm_transmitter